lexdmm/events-calendar/README.md

 ```

 1 - POST [http://localhost:3000/user/event/add](http://localhost:3000/user/event/add): Adds the user to the event.

 2 - PATCH [http://localhost:3000/user/event/update](http://localhost:3000/user/event/update): Change user status to event.

 ##### 4 - Auth-Google
+These are the services that communicate with Google's federated login.
+As already stated, they cannot be executed by swagger without returning an error, because of Google's callbacks.

+1 - POST [http://localhost:3000/auth/login](http://localhost:3000/auth/login): As reported previously.
+2 - POST [http://localhost:3000/auth/logout](http://localhost:3000/auth/logout): The moment you run this service, you will be logged out of Google and redirected to log in again.
+Logging off any swagger endpoint will return a 401 "Unauthorized" error.